osu-crypto/libOTe/README.md

 All implementations are highly optimized using fast SSE instructions and vectorization to obtain optimal performance both in the single and multi-threaded setting.
 See the **Performance** section for a comparison between protocols and to other libraries.

 Networking can be performed using both the sockets provided by the library and external socket classes.
-See `cryptoTools/frontend_cryptoTools/Tutorials/Network.cpp` for an example.
+See the [networking tutorial](https://github.com/ladnir/cryptoTools/blob/57220fc45252d089a7fd90816144e447a2ce02b8/frontend_cryptoTools/Tutorials/Network.cpp#L264) for an example.

 ## Performance